tpmiller85/Music-Genre-Analysis-Using-Spotify-API/README.md

 * [Get Several Tracks Endpoint](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-tracks/) to get details such as popularity and duration for all 55,000 tracks.<BR>

-I used both the [Spotify Web API Tutorial](https://developer.spotify.com/documentation/web-api/quick-start/) and the [Spotipy Getting Started Guide](https://spotipy.readthedocs.io/en/latest/#getting-started) to set up my Web API access for Spotipy.
-In parallel, I also set up access for [Postman](https://www.getpostman.com), which is a widely used, free REST API Client.
+I used both the [Spotify Web API Tutorial](https://developer.spotify.com/documentation/web-api/quick-start/) and the [Spotipy Getting Started Guide](https://spotipy.readthedocs.io/en/latest/#getting-started) to set up my **Web API access** for Spotipy.
+In parallel, I also set up access for [Postman](https://www.getpostman.com), which is a widely used, free **REST API Client**.
 Throughout the project, I frequently switched back and forth, using the direct Web API access that Postman provided to spot check requests and responses, and then using Python/Spotipy to submit scripted batch requests, which were then processed further.

 [![](images/auth_diagram.png)](https://developer.spotify.com/documentation/general/guides/authorization-guide/)

-I registered both of my applications at developer.spotify.com to get my Client ID and Client Secret Keys and set them up as environment variables on my local system for security purposes.
-I then created a Python class in order to perform my API data retrieval.
-I implemented the [Client Credentials Flow using the OAuth 2.0 protocol](https://developer.spotify.com/documentation/general/guides/authorization-guide/), since this option has a higher rate limit.
+I registered both of my applications at developer.spotify.com to get my **Client ID** and **Client Secret Keys** and set them up as **environment variables** on my local system for security purposes.
+I then created a **Python class** in order to perform my API data retrieval.
+I implemented the [Client Credentials Flow using the OAuth 2.0 protocol](https://developer.spotify.com/documentation/general/guides/authorization-guide/), since this option has a **higher rate limit**.
 In Postman, I used the simpler Authorization Code Flow, which was sufficient for the intermittent calls I was making.

 <a name="#data_acquisition"></a>